 - (i) 27 records of Tax Assessment Notices were served by the Federal Revenue Office against SESES, regarding alleged debts of social contribution debits, referred to fiscal years of 2003, 2004, and 2005, and as simplified probate of real estates of SESES, according to applicable tax laws.
 Those records challenging, particularly, the fulfillment of legal requirements for SESES condition as a social welfare non-profit entity and its right to tax-immunity; SESES had this condition until February 9, 2007, when its change into a profit-oriented entity was carried out.
 The regarding motions was presented on January 22, 2009.
-Among main defense's pleas, we highlight: - (a) The Company has Philanthropic Welfare Entity Certificates (CEBAS) for the three years period 2001-2003 and 2004-2006, which are and always be fully valid; - (b) Eventual social contribution collection for noncompliance of legal requirements could be applied only after administrative procedure aiming to cancel said CEBAS, besides of the obligation of other specifically administrative procedure to disqualify SESES as a tax-immunity entity, and one of those procedures was held before, and not after, of one of abovementioned notice assessments; - (c) Article 38 of Provisional Executive Act ("MP") number 446/08 established the expiration of all appeals claimed by INSS against decisions rendered by National Council of Social Welfare (CNAS) which approved the renovation of CEBAS, and including the approval by article 39 of said Provisional Executive Act, the CEBAS renovation of those institutions which filed appeals against CNAS decisions denying CEBAS' renovation requirements, the writing of those legal dispositions is as follows:
+Among main defense's pleas, we highlight: - (a) The Company has Philanthropic Welfare Entity Certificates (CEBAS) for the three years period 2001-2003 and 2004-2006, which are and always be fully valid; - (b) Eventual social contribution collection for noncompliance of legal requirements could be applied only after administrative procedure aiming to cancel said CEBAS, besides of the obligation of other specifically administrative procedure to disqualify SESES as a taximmunity entity, and one of those procedures was held before, and not after, of one of abovementioned notice assessments;

-Notes to consolidated quarterly information -- Continued June 30, 2010 (In Thousands of reais, except where otherwise stated)
+Notes to consolidated quarterly information -- Continued September 30, 2010 (In thousands of reais, except where otherwise stated)